 Understanding the Roman Forum and Palatine Hill Archaeological Complex

-The Roman Forum, Palatine Hill and the Colosseum all together form the most ancient part of Rome.
-The Palatine Hill is one of the Seven Hills of Rome and was at the center of the Roman Empire.
-It was prime residential estate with its proximity to the Roman Forum in its southwest, the Colosseum on its southeast, and the Circus Maximus to the north.
+The Roman Forum, Palatine Hill, and the Colosseum form the most ancient part of Rome.
+In ancient time, the Palatine Hill, one of the Seven Hills of Rome, was at the center of the Roman Empire.
+With its proximity to the Roman Forum in its southwest, the Colosseum on its southeast, and the Circus Maximus to the north, the area was prime residential estate.
 Its monuments include the Houses of Livia and Augustus, Palace of Domitian, Domus Severiana, and the temples of Cybele and Apollo Palatinus.

 The Roman Forum is at the foot of the Palatine Hill; it was built on marshy land between the Palatine and Capitoline Hills.
 The Roman Forum was the administrative part of the city.
 It was home to important government buildings, temples, and arenas including Curia Julia, the Temples of Saturn, Vesta, Venus & Roma and Romulus, the arches of Titus, Severus & Maxima, the Atrium Vestae and Regia.